yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 Thus, these programs were promptly named as [shaders](https://en.wikipedia.org/wiki/Shader).

 Modern GPUs are designed to break down their workload into smaller sized problems, which in turn are processed simultaneously in the many computing units of the card (entities akin to cores in a CPU).
-The reason for this design choice is simply because parallelisation is a very efficient scheme to process computer graphics, since a single instruction is capable of operating over many components of data at the same time (like the vertices and textures of a 3D scene), increasing the throughput of information (especially when compared against the performance of performing the same operations in a CPU).
+The reason for this design choice is simply because parallelisation is a very efficient scheme to process computer graphics, since a single instruction is capable of operating over many components of data at the same time, like the vertices and textures of a 3D scene, increasing the throughput of information (especially when compared against the performance of performing the same operations in a CPU).
 But their potential isn't limited to just these functions.
 It is possible to write programs that won't necessarily operate over graphics, yet still benefit from these characteristics.
-This is known as `GPGPU` - [General-purpose computing on graphics processing units](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) - and it's intended to be used when there is a problem that can be separate into a number of parallel tasks in order to be processed more efficiently - also known as `embarrassingly parallel` problems.
+This is known as `GPGPU` - [General-purpose computing on graphics processing units](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) - and it's intended to be used when there is a problem that can be separate into a number of parallel tasks in order to be processed more efficiently.
+These problems are commonly called `embarrassingly parallel problems`.

 One of such cases was the [use of compute shaders to decode ATSC textures](https://github.com/yuzu-emu/yuzu/pull/5927).
 `ATSC` stands for "Adaptable Scalable Texture Compression", and it's a fairly new image compression format mainly aimed at mobile devices.
-The Nintendo Switch is capable of decoding these textures natively in hardware, but it's a feature that most PC GPUs vendors lack in their products, with the exception of Intel Graphics, being the only vendor that offers native support.
+The Nintendo Switch is capable of decoding these textures natively in hardware, but it's a feature that most PC GPUs vendors lack in their products (with the exception of Intel Graphics, being the only vendor that offers native support).
 The decoding of these textures is therefore a non-trivial task that can have a huge impact on performance, as seen in games such as `Astral Chain` and `Luigi's Mansion 3`.

-This feature works as intended on all GPU vendors on Windows, although there are a few problems on Linux (more especifically, the `AMDGPU-PRO` driver) that still need to be ironed out.
-Our devs are working hard to solve these bugs, so we ask our tuxfriends to be patient and stay tuned!

 {{< imgs
 	"./astral_chain_atsc.mp4| Comparison between the old and the new implementation of the ATSC decoder.